$PATH

 ***There are 2 further possible scenarios***

-SUIDbit script to execute the script defined by us instead.
-This is because the system searches for script using the path variable listed from left to right in the$PATHenvironment variable
+1. The path value we have write permissions for appears before the path where the named script is found.
+This allows us to trick the `SUID` bit script to execute the script defined by us instead.
+This is because the system searches for script using the path variable listed from **left to right** in the `$PATH`environment variable